Sanchit-100/AngryGhosts/README.md

 ## Game Overview

-Angry Birds Ghosts is an exciting twist on the classic Angry Birds saga.
+Angry Birds Dead Hour is an exciting twist on the classic Angry Birds saga.
 In this version, the Angry Birds have come back as ghosts to seek revenge on the pigs who wronged them.
 With a haunting new atmosphere, players must control these ghostly birds to overcome obstacles, defeat enemies, and bring peace back to their realm.
 The pigs are in for the fright of their lives as they attempt to defend themselves from these otherworldly attackers!
 ## Features

 Haunting Gameplay: Control the ghostly Angry Birds in thrilling physics-based levels.